Crushingly Delicious Jordanian Food That You MUST Try

 Really, don’t panic about visiting middle eastern countries – not all of them are war torn and dangerous.

 The country takes its name from the River Jordan, the main tributary into the famous Dead Sea.
 Jordanians pride themselves on their hospitality and of course like many cultures, food plays a huge part in that.
-Meals are often served mezzo style with lots of little dishes you might recognise like baba ganoush, falafel, hummus and halloumi and a whole load more which might be new to you.
+Meals are often served mezzo style with lots of little dishes you might recognize like baba ganoush, falafel, hummus and halloumi and a whole load more which might be new to you.

 This post will walk you through the best and most commonly eaten middle eastern delicacies and Jordanian dishes so you can confidently tuck in when visiting this fabulous region.